 A sealed box has its pros and cons.
 These boxes use more power due to their low efficiency.
 They also produce less volume than other boxes.

 You can easily cause damage to your subwoofer because it is more dependent on power.
 A subwoofer that uses more power will produce more heat.
-However, a sealed box, hence its name, does not allow heat to escape.
+However, hence its name, a sealed box does not allow heat to escape.
 The distortion you hear in the signal will also be evident in the subwoofer’s upper base note.

 5. Ported Box